Aarception/Mo-information-security-portfolio/README.md

 ***Some of Alphabet's Board of Directors are on the Boards of educational and philanthropic organizations.
 They deserve to be given an opportunity to look into things.
 They deserve a chance.***

 ***This is not a consumer or employment related issue.
-This is the identification of a compliance gap.***
+This is the identification of a compliance gap, the Representation-Architecture Divergence, through a Signal Integrity analysis. . ***

 ***They will be given a chance to close the gap first.
 This is a more responsible, yet principled choice than immediate external escalation.***